bridgedb/vocabularies/README.md

 The ontology is installed by adding two files to `/var/www/vocabularies.bridgedb.org`:

-1) .htaccess file to ensure rewriting of `/ops#` to `/index.php#`, ensuring dereferencibility:
+1) `.htaccess` file to ensure rewriting of `/ops#` to `/index.php#`, ensuring dereferencibility:

     RewriteRule ^ops#(.*)$ index.php#$1

-2) A PHP file to get index.html from the master branch of this repo and display it:
+2) `index.php` file to get the latest version of index.html from the master branch of this repo and display it:

 ```php
 <?php